ac-dls/Switch_MEMS/README.md

 | Duty cycle | 50% | Standard starting point |
 | Etch depth | 70 nm | Reuses the same shallow-etch mask already in the process (Sec 3.A) |

-Consistent with published shallow-etched grating couplers on this platform — not re-derived from a mode simulation of this specific waveguide (n_eff is a literature value, not solved for here).
-No apodization/reflection optimization was done.
+Consistent with published shallow-etched grating couplers on this platform, not re-derived from a mode simulation of this specific waveguide (n_eff is a literature value, not solved for here).
+Moreover, no apodization/reflection optimization was done.

 ## File architecture

-Built in this order; each file imports only from files above it.
+Built in this order; so that each file imports only from files above it.

 | File | Purpose |
 |---|---|